-100 percent disk usage has given a big headache to users since Windows XP and the league has carried on Windows 10 too.
-Although we have seen big improvements in performance even on lower hardware using Windows 10, yet issues prevails.
-Hence, one the most common issue people face, that Task manager shows 100% disk utilization on Windows 10 despite a no workload condition or even if you’re doing just some basic tasks.
+100% disk usage has given a big headache to users since Windows XP, and the league has carried on Windows 10 too.
+Although we have seen significant improvements in performance even on lower hardware using Windows 10, yet issues prevail.
+Hence, one of the most common issues people face, that Task manager shows 100% disk utilization on Windows 10 despite a no workload condition or even if you’re doing just some basic tasks.
 You’ll find that your system is lagging and sometimes unresponsive when idle for a long time.

-Usually when you kill any task, which is causing high disk usage, computer returns to normal conditions by itself.
+Usually, when you kill any task, which is causing high disk usage, the computer returns to normal conditions by itself.
 If you have tried all that, then keep reading.
-If you check system event log, you’ll find numerous entries with Event ID 129, which actually represents events created by Disk Controller.
+If you check the system event log, you’ll find numerous entries with Event ID 129, which represents events created by Disk Controller.

-So, what cause 100 percent disk usage?
+So, what causes 100 percent disk usage?
 (Techy Version)

-Although there can be numerous reasons behind 100% disk usage, but all reasons vary by a number of factors.
-Most common reason for this issue in Windows 10 are some Advanced Host Controller Interface PCI-Express (AHCI PCIe) models running with the inbox StorAHCI.sys driver.
-There is a firmware bug, because of which Solid-State drive (SSD) does not complete properly input/output when Message Signaled Interrupt (MSI) is enabled.
-Hence, because of that, Windows storage stack attempts to reset the device after waiting on unresponsive reads or writes for a period of time.
+Although there can be numerous reasons behind 100% disk usage, all reasons vary by several factors.
+The most common reason for this issue in Windows 10 is some Advanced Host Controller Interface PCI-Express (AHCI PCIe) models running with the inbox StorAHCI.sys driver.
+There is a firmware bug, because of which Solid-State drive (SSD) does not complete correctly input/output when Message Signaled Interrupt (MSI) is enabled.
+Hence, because of that, Windows storage stack attempts to reset the device after waiting on unresponsive reads or writes for a while.